ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/ldl/index.rst

 quantity of interest is exposure to the mean LDL-C level regardless of whether that level is naturally occurring or occurs via use of medication; we assume full reversibility of risk and do not account for duration of exposure to elevated LDL-C.

 LDL-C is commonly reported using two different units.
-To convert from mmol/L to mg/dL multiply by 88.57.
-To convert from mg/dL to mmol/L multiply by 0.01129.
+To convert from mmol/L to mg/dL multiply by 38.67.
+To convert from mg/dL to mmol/L divide by 38.67.

 The TMREL for LDL-C is 0.7 to 1.3 mmol/L. This is the same for all risk-outcome pairs.
 These are listed below.